-Going into a craft shop with no clue what you’re looking can knock your confidence before you even begin.
-Luckily, I don’t embarrass easily am quite used to confused looks from the staff in my local Haberdashery as I try to describe what I’m looking for; but I know that’s not the case for everyone.
-Cross stitch is an inexpensive hobby and you don’t need lots of materials to get started.
-However, each item is available in various types and it’s important to buy the right one, so here I will explain each in more detail to help you get started.
+Going into a craft shop can be daunting without knowing the essential cross-stitch tools you need as a beginner.
+Where do you start if you don’t even know what to look for?
+Luckily, I don’t embarrass easily and I’m used to staff in my local craft store giving me confused looks as I try to describe what I’m looking for; but I know that’s not the case for everyone.
+Cross stitch is an inexpensive hobby and you don’t need many materials to make a start.
+However, each item is available in various types and it’s important you buy the right ones for your needs.
+I will explain each in more detail to help you get started.

-To start a cross stitch project, you’ll need:
+To start a cross-stitch project, you’ll need the following items:

 The Fabric

 Aida is the fancy name for the fabric used in cross stitch.
-It is woven into a grid of tiny holes that you stitch your pattern onto.
-The number of holes per inch of the fabric is referred to its ‘count’.
-That means that the more holes per inch, the smaller your finished piece will be.
-A higher count fabric also allows pattern designers incorporate more detail in their designs.
-The most commonly used is 14 count and tends to be what I use for my patterns and kits.
+It is woven into a grid of tiny holes you stitch your pattern onto.
+The number of holes per inch of the fabric is known as its ‘count’.
+That means the more holes per inch, the smaller the finished piece.
+A higher count fabric also allows pattern designers to create more detailed designs.
+The most commonly used is 14 count and is typically used in my patterns and kits.

 Most fabric is 100% cotton and requires a hoop to keep it taut while you stitch.